JocysCom/UMQF/MORA/analysis/bible/entities/god-actions.md

 ### 1 Universe & Earth - brought into existence

+Context: God brought the universe and earth into existence from nothing, establishing the physical reality.

 - ΔOS = +1.00 (Creation of existence)
 - VSA (Non-living/Basic)
   - Recognition 0.01 (Basic)